Order Coleoptera ( Beetles) in the Christopher B. Smith Preserve

 According to the journal article, "Genus Lexiphanes of America North of Mexico (Coleoptera: Chrysomelidae)" by Edward U. Balsbaugh, Jr. in The Proceedings of the United States National Museum, Smithsonian Institution, Washington, D. C., Volume 117, 1966, Number 3521, the general shape of the genus is keg-like with the body length 1.4 times the width.
 "The head is hypognathous, nearly circular, and fits tightly in the prothorax.
 The eyes are strongly emarginate and those of the male more closely continuous than those of the female."
 The antenna have 11- segments.
 "Hypognathous means the lower jaw is longer that the upper.
 "Emarginate" means having a notched tip."

-Based on the distance between the eyes, as shown in image four, this individual is a female.
+Based on the distance between the eyes, as shown in images four, six, and seven, this individual is a female.

 Return to top